abesford/seizzmic-site-0c00b/src/pages/blog/what-we-mean-by-internet-era.md

 ---
 **The internet used to be a niche interest for academics and enthusiasts.
 Now it is part of almost everyone's day-to-day life.**

 When the world wide web was created in 1989, only 0.5% of the world's population were online.
-PCs.
-Now well over 4bn people have a smartphone, and there are only 5.7bn adults on earth.
-The old things like mainframes and PCs didn't go away but they don't set the agenda any more.
+We're now well past the PC-era of the early 2000s.
+Now, over 4bn people have a smartphone, and there are only 5.7bn adults on earth.

-15 years ago etc. Software is eating the world
+Software is eating the world

 Not just some abstract idea - this is what powers Netflix!
 A child born when the iPhone was announced may now have one of their own.